-Mark Ford is the editor of Creating Wealth and co-founder of the Palm Beach Research Group.
+Mark Ford is the co-editor of The Palm Beach Letter and co-founder of the Palm Beach Research Group.
 Mark started his first business when he was 11 years old.
 In the decades since then, he’s started hundreds more.

 In 1982, Mark moved to Palm Beach County and took a job with a small publishing company.
 He worked as an apprentice to a well-known businessman in South Florida.
 He helped that company grow to $135 million in annual revenues, became a multimillionaire himself, and retired at age 39.

 After a year of writing poetry, he became a consultant to the health and investment publishing industry.
 He was involved in the development of dozens of multimillion-dollar businesses, including one whose revenues recently exceeded the $400 million mark.

 He has also written a dozen books on entrepreneurship, personal productivity, and wealth building.
 Three of these were New York Times and Wall Street Journal best-sellers.

 After turning 60 years old, Mark “retired” again.
 He now focuses on growing his investments and writing for the Palm Beach Research Group.

 Mark currently lives in Palm Beach with his wife, Kathy.

 Tom Dyson is the publisher of the Palm Beach Research Group and co-editor of The Palm Beach Letter.
 Tom bought his first stock when he was 11 years old.
 He has been studying the art of investing and speculating ever since.

 Tom graduated from the University of Nottingham in the United Kingdom.
 He’s a member of the Chartered Institute of Management Accountants, one of Britain’s top accounting bodies.
 He has also worked for bond trading desks at Salomon Brothers and Citigroup.

 For the past six years, Tom spent his time researching and writing about conservative income investments.
 His income-focused newsletter, The 12% Letter, was one of the most popular advisories in America.